 The legal formalities to make a valid will require the will-maker to sign their will in the presence of at least two people, acting as formal witnesses to the event.
-Executing a will in front of witnesses fulfils a protective function.
+Signing a will in front of witnesses fulfils a protective function.
 Can anyone witness or attest the signing of a will?
 And what must they do ?

 Probate is the official process to establish or prove, whether a deceased person’s will or testamentary document is valid and intended to be their last will.